Exergy efficiency

-Exergy efficiency (also known as the second-law efficiency or rational efficiency) computes the effectiveness of a system relative to its performance in reversible conditions.
+In thermal engineering, exergy efficiency (also known as the second-law efficiency or rational efficiency) computes the effectiveness of a system relative to its performance in reversible conditions.
 It is defined as the ratio of the thermal efficiency of an actual system compared to an idealized or reversible version of the system for heat engines.
 It can also be described as the ratio of the useful work output of the system to the reversible work output for work-consuming systems.
-For refrigerators and heat pumps, it is the ratio of the actual COP and reversible COP.
+For refrigerators and heat pumps, it is the ratio of the actual coefficient of performance (COP) and reversible COP.

 Motivation

 The reason the second-law efficiency is needed is because the first-law efficiencies fail to take into account an idealized version of the system for comparison.
 Using first-law efficiencies alone, can lead one to believe a system is more efficient than it is in reality.
 So, the second-law efficiencies are needed to gain a more realistic picture of a system's effectiveness.
 From the second law of thermodynamics it can be demonstrated that no system can ever be 100% efficient.